SquareBracketAssociates/PharoByExample-english/README.markdown

 -	Please make sure the chapter compiles with latex both from the main book and as a separate chapter.
 -	Set the svn:ignore property on the chapter's directory.
-The command to do this is svn propset svn:ignore -F .svnignore <directory name>
+The command to do this is `svn propset svn:ignore -F .svnignore <directory name>`

 IMPORTANT: Please check out a fresh copy of the book and compile the book to verify that you have added all the dependent files (e.g., figures).

 ## Makefile

-To build the PDF of the book, simply run "make" in the Book folder.
+To build the PDF of the book, simply run `make` in the Book folder.
 Be sure you have texlive installed (see below).

 ## Printing